-Golf has been played at Kingussie since 1891 when a 9-hole course was first built.
+Golf has been played at Kingussie since 1891 when a 9-hole course was first built by Old Tom Morris.
 In 1908, the advice of Harry Vardon was sought and the course extended to a full 18 holes.
 Several improvements have been made over the years but, essentially, today’s course is still very much as it was a hundred years ago – Highland golf at its very best in the Spey Valley.

 Kingussie Golf Club is situated on upland to the north of the prosperous town of Kingussie and its elevated position offers spectacular views of the Cairngorms and surrounding mountain ranges.
 So, even if the scorecard has been ripped up in disgust at one’s performance on the course, the scenic splendor will offer a modicum of comfort!